-As Hameiri (2009: 64) notes, ‘state “capture” by particular interests and coalitions, predatory or otherwise, is not an aberration, but something that is common to every state, or indeed every political structure.’
-The historical sociology of this in the West is well understood – the early modern need to fund external wars compelled negotiation between existing rulers and the emerging capitalist bourgeoisie, who over time forced the evolution of state structures to satisfy their economic, political and cultural interests (Tilly, 1992).
-The later emergence of relatively concentrated and organisable working classes after industrialisation fostered a class compromise whereby elites ceded some material resources and political influence to the working class while retaining control of most if not all wealth.
-The social structures of contemporary developing states, the sites for most TJ and those which most animate the transformative turn, cannot be explained by this model of capitalist bargaining and reciprocal demands for revenue and services.
+The social structures of contemporary developing states, the sites for most TJ and those which most animate the transformative turn, cannot be explained by this model of capitalist bargaining and reciprocal demands for revenue and services that explains the historical sociology of state formation in the West (Tilly, 1992).
 Post-colonial politics were instead characterised by state capture by elites claiming legitimacy on the basis of liberation politics (Bates, 2015: 33-54).
-Because poorly-institutionalised states lacked capacity to implement and enforce central decisions and because broad-based civil society organisations like parties or unions with clear programmes were non-existent or weak, politics was highly personalised among those aforementioned figures that commanded the loyalties of constituencies through ethnopolitical mobilisation or domination of the military hierarchy or who controlled sufficient inherited wealth or power to exercise decisive influence over politics.
+Because poorly-institutionalised states lacked capacity to implement and enforce central decisions and because broad-based civil society organisations like parties or unions with clear programmes were non-existent or weak, politics was highly personalised among those aforementioned figures that commanded the loyalties of constituencies through ethnopolitical mobilisation or domination of the military hierarchy, or who controlled sufficient inherited wealth or power to exercise decisive influence over politics.
 Ethnically-oriented patronage, clientelism and ‘pork’ became key connecting tissue of nation-building in pluralistic African, Asian, Caribbean and Pacific states (Brinkerhoff and Goldsmith, 2002: 20).
 In societies that developed as more relationship-based than rule- or institution-based, these became the foundation for more enduring political settlements, an ‘underlying or emerging “social order” based on political compromises between powerful groups that sets the context for institutional and other policies’ (Khan, 2010, 4).
-Similar patterns also emerged at later points in states that diverged wildly from the normal path of post-colonial elite settlement in cases like East Timor, Cambodia and Afghanistan (Barma, 2012).

 Elites are generally committed to the endurance and stability of these settlements because they derive benefits from them.
 They maintain this stability through formal administration of government, constitutional deliberation, bargaining and adaptation at the top, but also through manipulation of the economy.
 Most pacts or settlements demonstrate the capacities of ‘grasping’ (extracting rents and revenues from domestic actors and international aid/trade) and ‘reaching’ (the redistribution of rents and services to supporters across the national territory) (Craig and Porter, 2014: 6).
-Historically-based forms of ‘reaching’ that we in the West would describe as neopatrimonialism, patronage and clientelism endure and routinize the political economy of the state in the absence of governmental bureaucratic sway.
+Historically-based forms of ‘reaching’ that we in the West would describe as neopatrimonialism, patronage and clientelism endure and routinise the political economy of the state in the absence of governmental bureaucratic sway.
 These complex chains of personal bonds between political patrons and their clients are fundamental to the ‘politics of survival’ in fragile and under-developed states as they guarantee mutual advantage – resources (jobs, opportunities) flow to dependants while support (votes, political support) flow to patrons (Migdal, 1988).
 These ‘Limited Access Orders’ quell tendencies toward violence by awarding privileged elites control of economic opportunities (monopolies, government contracts, tax exemptions, land rights, government employment), creating disincentives to grab more and incentives to maintain the flow of rents through peace (North, 2007).
 While clientelism and patrimonialism are associated with state failure, they should better be understood as context-sensitive apparatuses for social control and capital accumulation within the historical constraints imposed by post-colonial environments (Di John, 2010: 2 and 24).
 True state failure and conflict follows when they break down.